 It can be good to look at something in a different light.
 Sometimes we just can’t see the woods for the trees.
 Or, in this case, the sea.

 October again.
 This time of year there’s a vegetable that starts to show its ugly little face in our autumn veg box on a regular basis, and I have come to loathe it.
-It is truly the Gordon Ramsay of vegetables.
-It even looks a bit like him, come to think of it.
 Who in the world would, hand on heart, choose to eat the sad, wizened little monkey brains we call Jerusalem artichokes?

 They belong to the genus Helianthus, and therefore, if left in the ground, would grow into a sunflower.
 That would be lovely.
 But no, we dig them up and pretend they taste nice.
 With mud lurking in every impossible-to-get-at crevice of their ludicrous form, you first have to spend twenty minutes scrubbing/peeling/de-knobbing the miserable little tubers.
 Then you’ve got to cook them.
 They are horrible roasted, and worse steamed or boiled.
 All the recipes you read about them basically involve disguising them with preferable ingredients.
 If you eat them mashed they are apparently best mixed 50/50 with proper potatoes.
 Which rather begs the question, why not remove them altogether and use potatoes (a superior vegetable in every way, and available in huge sacks in laybys virtually all year round for a fiver)?
 And yes, I’ve tried grating them in a salad (as recommended in one of the missus’s poncier vegetarian cookbooks), and I’ve tried Hugh Earning-Quids-and-all’s Cream of Jerusalem artichoke soup recipe.
 By the time I finished, I’d lost the will to live.